Pretty Rhythm: Rainbow Live: Plot

 For her work experience assignment, middle school student Naru Ayase applies for a manager position at the clothing store Prism Stone in Harajuku.
 There, she is introduced to Prism Shows, idol-style concerts combining song, dance, fashion, and figure skating, with heart-shaped gems called Prism Stones to accessorize.
 With her Pair Friend, Lovelin, she is able to perform a new type of Prism Show called a "Prism Live", where she plays an instrument in the middle of a Prism Show.
-Naru becomes the manager of the fashion store of her dreams, and opens “Prism Stone” with her classmates An Fukuhara, the sweets manager, and Ito Suzuno, the makeup manager, with the help of DJ.Coo.
-Rinne is able to make four consecutive prism jumps, something that only the present Prism Queen, June Amou, is able to achieve.
-At the same time, the girls attract the attention of Bell Renjoji, Otoha Takanashi, and Wakana Morizono, who belong to Edel Rose, an academy for Prism Stars, who challenge them to enter the Dreaming Session.
+Joined by her classmates, Ann Fukuhara and Ito Suzuno, Naru is hired at Prism Stone and is also asked to take care of Rinne, an amnesiac girl.
+Rinne is capable of performing four Prism Jump combinations, a feat only accomplished by the current Prism Queen, June Amou, which draws attention from Bell Renjoji, Otoha Takanashi, and Wakana Morizono, top students from the elite Prism Star school Edel Rose.

-Because Prism Shows are scored based on the number of consecutive Prism Jump, "Team Prism Stone" loses the Dreaming Session.
-However, their ability to do Prism Lives interests Hijiri Himuro, the chairman of the Prism Show Association, who believes it may revitalize the public's dying interest in Prism Shows.
-Later, Prism Live became a scoring event, and its popularity inspired June to perform in Prism Shows again.
-As a result, Jin Norzuki, the former Prism King and the supervisor of Edel Rose, begins scheming and plotting to take the title of Prism Queen.
+Bell, Otoha, and Wakana challenge Prism Stone to enter their first competitive Prism Show tournament.
+As Prism Shows are scored based on the number of Prism Jump combinations, Prism Stone loses, but their ability to do Prism Lives interests Hijiri Himuro, the chairman of the Prism Show Association.
+As Hijiri believes it may revitalize the public's dying interest in Prism Shows, he has Prism Lives become integrated into the scoring system, and their popularity inspires June to perform in Prism Shows again.
+This, in turn, causes the supervisor of Edel Rose and current Prism King, Jin Norizuki, to use underhanded tactics in order to claim the title of Prism Queen for his school.

 During the Winter White Session, Rinne remembers that she is a messenger from the Prism World tasked to spread the Prism Sparkle, which sustain the magic of the rinks, Pair Friends, Prism Stones, and Prism Jumps.
 Rinne was originally supposed to absorb June, the current Prism Messenger, but June has gone rogue from the Prism World and has been competing in Prism Shows to stay with Hijiri, therefore preventing humans from spreading the Prism Sparkle.
 Naru learns that in order to save the Prism Sparkle, they must claim the Prism Queen title from June during the Over the Rainbow Session and evolve their Seventh Coord.
 When the last of the Prism Sparkle vanishes, Naru brings it back with her determination, and Bell wins the Prism Queen Cup.
 After the girls send Rinne back to the Prism World, everyone moves on with their lives.